autarky1/autarky-hash.github.io/FinalProjectProposal.md

 My high abar goal is to make a table for my glowforge.

 ## Rendering
-I have not completed the rendering yet but I'm envisioning that it will look similar to this
+I have not completed the rendering yet but I'm envisioning that it will look similar to this:
 <img src=" https://d32dm0rphc51dk.cloudfront.net/zGKmpjcdkJ8SqNp4fgZXWw/large.jpg" height=px> (From Artsy)

 ## Break Down of Tasks